UTheCat/jumpvalley/docs/player/movement.md

 Similar to how Roblox does it, there's a base class that's responsible for controlling a character.
 Some of its components include:

-- Directional magnitudes of movement, including:
+- Directional scalars of movement, including:
-	- Forward
+	- Forward (Backward if this number is negative)
-	- Backward
-	- Left
-	- Right
+	- Right (Left if this number is negative)

 - Climbing logic
 - Jumping logic (making a character jump in Godot can be achieved by applying an initial upward velocity).